cianeastwood/egfr/README.md

 As explained above, we chose to use smaller sklearn models, which are easier to cross-validate and have fewer parameters to tune.
 In particular, we used the following models:
 - **Linear**: A simple linear model, which is easy to interpret and has few parameters to tune.
 We used the `LogisticRegression` class from sklearn.
 - **Random forest**: A tree-based ensemble model that can capture non-linear relationships in the data, and reduce variance by averaging across models in the ensemble (we fixed `n_estimators=100`).
 We used the `RandomForestClassifier` class from sklearn.
-- **Gradient-boosted trees**: Another tree-based ensemble model that can capture non-linear relationships and reduce variance.We used the `XGBClassifier` class from the xgboost library, and also fixed `n_estimators=100`.
+- **Gradient-boosted trees**: Another tree-based ensemble model that can capture non-linear relationships and reduce variance.
+We used the `XGBClassifier` class from the xgboost library, and also fixed `n_estimators=100`.

 ## 3.3 Performance metrics